Matgend/Phylo_Imputation/Imputation/README.md

 This scripts matches a tree and a trait files and performs imputations using the MissForest package.
 It uses eigenvalues as summary for the underlying phylogenetic trees using the `PVR` library.

 `impute_mvMORPH.R`
-This scripts imputes missing values using the mvMORPH package.
+This scripts imputes missing continuous values using the mvMORPH package.

+`impute_discrTrait_phytools.R`
+This scripts imputes missing states of a single discrete trait using the phytools package.